 Another myth is that construction is not a ‘career’.
 Like any other profession, it allows its practitioners to move up through the ranks.
 Impressively, according to one study from the Federation of Master Builders, as many as two-thirds of all construction bosses started their careers as an apprentice.

 One pivotal advantage of the construction industry from the perspective of young people is that it will continue to provide employment opportunities.
 Times and attitudes may change, but things will always need to be built!
 This opens the door for regular employed work.
 Once qualified, you are not limited to a choice of employers — you can easily charge for your services in your local area, or even set up your own business.

 Take a look below at the roles in the construction industry that are in really high demand (and well paid!) — have you considered any of these interesting career opportunities?

-Bricklayers is the role in top demand in the UK, with an estimated shortage of 15,000 people in the industry.
-As the government is planning for the construction of 300,000 new homes in England every year, the demand for bricklayers has never been as high as now, and is not planned to reduce any time soon.
+Bricklayers are the role in top demand in the UK, with an estimated shortage of 15,000 people in the industry.
+As the government is planning for the construction of 300,000 new homes in England every year, the demand for bricklayers has never been as high as now and is not planned to reduce any time soon.